 Dr Polston says he started Emerald Coast Research due to the lack of testing and R&D in medicinal cannabis when the industry got started in the United States.
 He then moved into therapeutics production and consulting in the California cannabis industry and later joined Massachusetts-based Curaleaf, one of the largest vertically integrated cannabis companies in the United States.
 At Curaleaf, Dr Polston oversaw the buildout and management of its Oregon laboratories, formulated a range of core products, and managed both manufacturing and production.

 “I was inspired to join Helius because of its entrepreneurial energy, its strong focus on biomedical R&D, particularly its commitment to exploring and developing cannabinoids as medicine, and the opportunity to create new products that will truly help people.

 “I started out during the pioneering years of the medicinal cannabis industry in North America.
 Since then I’ve had exposure to many different cannabis laboratories, giving me great insight into cutting-edge cannabis extraction technologies and techniques that are moving the industry forward today.

 “I love being part of the global evolution of medicinal cannabis, both commercially and scientifically.
 Helius is a business that’s genuinely looking to solve big health problems, and the New Zealand industry is in a very exciting phase,” says Dr Polston.

-Dr James Polston’s appointment as Acting Chief Science Officer follows news that senior pharmaceuticals industry leader Mitch Cuevas has also joined the Helius team as a Director and Senior Advisor.
+Dr James Polston’s appointment as Chief Science Officer follows news that senior pharmaceuticals industry leader Mitch Cuevas has also joined the Helius team as a Director and Senior Advisor.